Important Information

 These are organisations that we may need to share your personal information with, because of what you can do with the product or service you have with us.

-This is needed to keep your account balance and statements up to date, for example.
+We need to do this to keep your account balance and statements up to date, for example.

 • If you have a product with benefits such as travel insurance or discount offers, we will share your data with the benefit providers.
-We may also share it with other companies involved in how you use the service (such as a private car park operator).
+We may also share it with other companies involved in how you use the service, such as a private car park operator.

 • If you have a secured loan or mortgage with us, we may share information with other lenders who also hold a charge on the property, such as the other party in a shared ownership scheme.